Preston Barracks regeneration scheme

 Redevelopment of Preston Barracks and University of Brighton Moulsecoomb campus

-The redevelopment of the Preston Barracks site started in July 2014 when the council exchanged contracts with the University of Brighton and developers U+I (formerly Cathedral Group (Holdings) Ltd & Development Securities PLC)
+The current plans for the redevelopment of the Preston Barracks site started in July 2014.
+At that time, the council exchanged contracts with the University of Brighton and developers U+I Plc (formerly Cathedral Group (Holdings) Ltd & Development Securities PLC).

 FIELD Brighton pilot scheme